Ng Ting Lam Kudama

-Ng Ting Lam Kudama (aka Ng Ting-lam) is a Hong Kong politician affiliated with the Democratic Party (Hong Kong).
+Ng Ting Lam Kudama (吳定霖, aka Ng Ting-lam) is a Hong Kong politician affiliated with the Democratic Party (Hong Kong).
 She is a former member of the Sha Tin District Council for the constituency of Tai Wai.

 Political career

 Ng was elected to the Sha Tin District Council for the constituency of Tai Wai in the 2019 Hong Kong District Council elections, beating incumbent Kelly Tung by 4,198 votes to 4,114.